gravestench/servicemesh/README.md

 ### Mesh

-The `Mesh` describes the contract of the concrete service mesh `Manager` implementation that is included in this repo.
+The `M` interface describes the contract of the concrete service `Mesh` implementation that is included in this repo.

 ```go